pyocd/pyOCD/docs/open_cmsis_pack_support.md

 Debug access sequences, simply called "debug sequences" below, contain a set of instructions to tell the debugger how to perform different debug related activities such as connect, reset, configuring the device for trace, and so on.
 Silicon vendors can provide debug sequences for cases where their device has special control requirements or nonstandard behaviours.
 Many devices do not need debug sequences, and they are entirely optional.

 A set of standard debug sequences is defined by the [Open-CMSIS-Pack](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec) specification to be executed by the debugger when performing certain activities.
-Some of these standard sequences have pre-defined behaviour performed by the debugger if the DFP does not override that sequence.
+Some of these standard sequences have pre-defined behavior performed by the debugger if the DFP does not override that sequence.
 Others sequences exist only to allow the DFP to insert custom actions.

 In addition to the standard debug sequences, a DFP can define its own custom sequences.
 These can be called like subroutines by other sequences.